 Dramatic Cantata for soprano, high counter-tenor/mezzo-soprano and baritone soloists with piano.

-An account by his wife, Cynthia Downes, posted on February 22nd, 2018
+An account by his wife and publisher, Cynthia Downes, posted on February 22nd, 2018

 In 1979 Andrew was commissioned to compose a work for the 200th anniversary of St.Paul's Church, Hockley, in Birmingham.